 The put seller must assume more risk than a call seller.
 As a result, the premium for puts will always be somewhat greater than the premium for calls.

-However there is a bit of a drawback.
-If you’re assigned on the covered call(s) your profits will be limited.
+However, there is a bit of a drawback.
+Your profits will be limited if you’re assigned to the covered call(s).

-In an ideal situation the expected volatility you are hedging against passes and the share price stays within your strikes in the spread.
-Often times when this happens you can close the position with a small profit and keep your long stock position.
+In an ideal situation, the expected volatility you are hedging against passes, and the share price stays within your strikes in the spread.
+Often, when this happens, you can close the position with a small profit and keep your long stock position.

-In a worse case scenario you are assigned on your covered call and your long put expires worthless.
-Although you received a net credit when opening the position, you’ll want to close your long put to preserve as much credit as you can.
-You still win in the worst case scenario because you get to exit the trade with profit.
+In a worst-case scenario, you are assigned on your covered call, and your long put expires worthless.
+Although you received a net credit when opening the position, you’ll want to close your long put to preserve as much credit as possible.
+You still win in the worst-case scenario because you get to exit the trade with profit.

 Here is the situation where the hedge does its job.
-The share price tanks far below your long put(s) and you are forced to exorcise it before expiration.
+The share price tanks far below your long put(s), forcing you to exorcise it before expiration.
 CLOSE THE COVERED CALL(S) FIRST!!!

-It’s also a good idea to open the collar strategy with an expiration date at least one month out beyond the expected volatility event.
-This will make early assignment on your short option(s) much less likely.
-It’s not necessary to have expiration much further than that unless you're expecting a longer period of volatility.
+It’s also a good idea to open the collar strategy with an expiration date of at least one month beyond the expected volatility event.
+This will make early assignments on your short option(s) much less likely.
+It’s unnecessary to have expiration much further than that unless you expect a longer period of volatility.

 - The objective is to hedge against volatility.